leonormes/retry/README.md

 retryer(fn, args, policy);
 ```

 This seems ok but what if the `fn` takes no arguments?
-To not confuse the `retyer` you would need to pass `null` at that position.
+To not confuse the `retryer` you would need to pass `null` at that position.
 I think we can all agree that would be ugly!

 ## Command Pattern